😊 Happy Emoticons

 What is the most common happy emoticon?

-The classic smiley face :) is the most widely recognized happy emoticon.
-It was first proposed in 1982 and remains the universal symbol for friendliness in text communication.
+The classic smiley face :) is one of the most widely recognized happy emoticons.
+Scott Fahlman proposed :-) and :-( for a Carnegie Mellon message board in 1982, and similar faces became common in text communication.

 What does :D mean in text?